2013 Essay Contest Winners

 - There will be three principal awards— First Place will receive $500, Second Place will receive $200, Third Place will receive $100—and up to three honorable mentions (each will receive $50).
 Winners' essays may also be published on the Tulane Reading Project website and, potentially, in other Tulane University publications.

-- Winners will be notified on Wednesday, November 14, 2012.
-Their names will be announced on this page and in the “News from Newcomb-Tulane College” ad in a December issue of the Tulane Hullabaloo.
+- Winners will be notified in November.
+Their names will be announced on this page and in a November or December issue of the Tulane Hullabaloo.